Locked out of premises

 Top tips

-If you find yourself locked out without the proper notice, consider the following steps:
+If you find yourself locked out without the proper notice, see the ‘Lock out response options’ section in this fact sheet in particular – keep detailed records.

 More information